EOSC-CZ/sablona-dokumentace/en/guides/repository-communities.md

     The broader target group includes employees of private and state-owned enterprises, small and large companies, tradespeople, educators and the professional and general public, who are involved in working with open research data in industry, business, public sphere and access a wide range of educational and training materials.

+    This community comes with at least intermediate knowledge of the internet and how to navigate between websites and within website content.

 ---